George David Silva

 George David Silva (1884 – 10 June 1912) was an Australian mass murderer.
-Silva, who was of Sinhalese descent, worked as a farmhand on a property owned by Hong-Kong born Charles Ching at Alligator Creek, about 20 miles (32 km) from Mackay, Queensland.
+Silva, who was of Sinhalese descent, worked as a farmhand on a property owned by Hong Kong-born Charles Ching at Alligator Creek, about 20 miles (32 km) from Mackay, Queensland.

 Early life

-George Silva was born to Sri Lankan parents and lived on the outskirts of the town of Mackay.
+Silva was born in Homebush, near Mackay, Queensland, to Sri Lankan parents.
 He became a passionate attendant of the local church and often led prayers.
 He became known as a preacher and a "pet" of the church.
 As an adult, Silva found work as a farmhand on a property at Alligator Creek, 20 miles out of town.

 Silva's employer was a property owner named Charlie Ching.
-Ching was a man from Hong Kong who'd married a white woman named Agnes.
+Ching was a man from Hong Kong who was married to English-born Agnes.
 They lived in a corrugated iron home with a dirt floor.
 The kitchen was in a separate structure, away from the main home.
 However, in comparison to Silva, who had almost nothing, they were wealthy.

-Silva wanted to marry the Ching family's oldest daughter, 17-year-old Maude Ching.
-Silva told a neighbour that he would get a plot of land from Charlie Ching by Christmas and he would build a home to start a family.
-The neighbor replied "You can't marry.
+Silva wanted to marry the Chings' oldest daughter, teenage Maud Ching.
+He told a neighbour that he would get a plot of land from Charlie Ching by Christmas and he would build a house to start a family.
+The neighbour replied "You can't marry.
 You got no money.
 You got no blanket.
 No decent trousers.
 How would a girl like to marry you like that?"

 Silva's marriage proposal was rejected by the Chings as he had nothing to offer their daughter.
-Maude also rejected his advances.
+Maud also rejected his advances.